nmurphy101/TarkovItemAnalyzer/README.md

 - In the current release there is a small memory leak when you press "f" checking items for information.
   - For both of these memory leaks I suggest closing the app and opening it again every so often to release the memory.
   - This is caused by the keylogger that watches for button presses (ie the "f" key, it's not necessarily the code here, perhaps the implementation)
+- Some spaghetti code here, enjoy if you look through it.
+Might clean it up more later.